 It’s basically the capital of the Scottish Highlands but it’s charming and quaint.

-You could easily see all the best sights here in a day if you’re short for time, but what’s nice about this city is that you can just wander around and explore without the worry of getting lost.
+You could easily see all the best sights in Inverness in a day if you’re short for time, but what’s nice about this city is that you can just wander around and explore without the worry of getting lost.

 I also love that Inverness isn’t overpriced, so if you’re looking for one of the more cheap places to visit in Scotland, then Inverness won’t break the bank!